New Market, Virginia: History

 In 1745, John Sevier, later a Revolutionary War commander, first governor of the temporary State of Franklin, and first and six-term Governor of Tennessee, was born in this town.

 On Friday, June 13, 1862, New Market was the site of a skirmish in the American Civil War between a small Union Army and a small Confederate Army.
 Warfare returned in the Valley Campaigns of 1864.
 On May 15, 1864, New Market was the site of the Battle of New Market.
 Students from the Virginia Military Institute fought alongside the Confederate Army and forced Union General Franz Sigel and his army out of the Shenandoah Valley.
 Every year VMI cadets commemorate the 85-mile march from Lexington to New Market made by the cadets in 1864, who finished with their victorious charge at the Battle of New Market.

 The New Market Historic District and New Market Battlefield State Historical Park are listed on the National Register of Historic Places.

 Geography

 New Market is located at (38.644472, −78.673403).

 According to the United States Census Bureau, the town has a total area of 2.0 square miles (5.2 km^{2}), all land.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, New Market has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 Schools

 A number of schools are located in and around New Market.
 Shenandoah Valley Academy and Shenandoah Valley Adventist Elementary School are private schools in the town.
-Also located near New Market are Mountain View High School and Massanutten Military Academy, as well as a number of primary schools.
+Also located near New Market are Stonewall Jackson High School and Massanutten Military Academy, as well as a number of primary schools.